-Soledad O’Brien is an award-winning journalist, speaker, author and philanthropist.
-She is the CEO of Starfish Media Group, a multi-platform media production company dedicated to telling empowering and authentic stories on range of social issues and a thought leader whose public engagement garners wide attention.
+Soledad O’Brien is an award-winning documentarian, journalist, speaker, author and philanthropist.
+She is the CEO of Soledad O’Brien Productions, a multi-platform media production company dedicated to telling empowering and authentic stories on a range of social issues and a thought leader whose public engagement garners wide attention.